darkroastcreative/simple-fernet/README.md

 ### `encrypt()` Method

-Converts the provided data to bytes, encrypts it using Fernet, and returns the encrypted data.
+Converts the provided data to `bytes`, encrypts it using Fernet, and returns the encrypted data as `bytes`.

 #### Arguments